johnnymetz/johnny-metz-blog/code-examples/dj-scratch/checkmembers/README.md

 WHERE "auth_user_groups"."group_id" IS NOT NULL;
 ```

-Using the Exists directly in the querset is better.
+Using the Exists directly in the queryset is better.

 ```
 # User.objects.annotate(has_group=Exists(groups)).filter(has_group=True)